 If you have a big family, need the extra room, or like a bit of thrill-seeking, a 4WD can seem like a pretty good option.
 When it comes to insuring one of these mighty vehicles, it can be worth considering a specialised policy, particularly if you have modified your 4WD or plan to take your vehicle off-road.

-What to look for in a 4×4 insurance policy
+What to consider when looking for a 4×4 insurance policy

 1. Are you covered for beach and off-road driving?

-If you intend to use your 4WD vehicle off-road, be sure to check your insurance policy will cover you for driving off the bitumen, on a beach or on a private property.
+If you intend to use your 4WD vehicle off-road, it is a good idea to check your insurance policy will cover you for driving off the bitumen, on a beach or on a private property.
 While most insurers will generally cover you for incidents that occur on the asphalt, they are less likely to cover you if you’re stuck in the mud on a dirt road, off the beaten track or bogged in a sand dune.

 2. Are your 4×4 accessories insured?

 If you are adding any modifications or accessories to your vehicle and want to make sure they’re covered, it could be a good idea to get them insured by notifying your insurer.
-Add-ons to your 4WD like specialised tyres, bull bars, LED headlights and roof racks could end up being worth close to the value of your vehicle after a few years of modifying, so if they are not included in your 4×4 insurance policy you could get a serious shock come claim time.
+Add-ons to your 4WD like specialised tyres, bull bars, LED headlights and roof racks could end up being worth close to the value of your vehicle, so if they are not included in your 4×4 insurance policy you could get a shock come claim time.
 Make sure to check with your insurer what the total insured amount is for any add-ons, because in some cases the level of cover can be far below the actual cost of replacement.